PROMPT

 UPDATE my_db.movies

-SET metadata = prompt(overview,
+SET metadata = prompt(

 struct:={main_characters: 'VARCHAR[]', genre: 'VARCHAR', action: 'INTEGER'},